majortank/majortank/README.md

-- 👋 Hi, I’m @majortank
-- 👀 I’m interested in Web Development(javascript, python django)
-- 🌱 I’m currently learning typescript
-- 💞️ I’m looking to collaborate on (javascript/typescript project)
+### Hi there, I'm Tankiso - aka [@majortank](https://github.com/majortank) 👋

+I'm a passionate Web Developer diving into the realms of JavaScript and Python (specifically Django), while also exploring the wonders of TypeScript.
+Currently, I'm tinkering with a couple of exciting projects:

+🚀 [PathPioneer](https://github.com/majortank/pathpioneer) - Creating an innovative pathfinding tool.
+🎬 [AboutTheFilm](https://github.com/majortank/aboutthefilm) - Crafting a unique movie-centric platform.

+🌱 Always learning and growing, I'm eager to collaborate on JavaScript/TypeScript projects that push boundaries and ignite creativity.

-- 📫 How to reach me tankiso@tangikuu.tech
+📫 Let's connect!
+Reach out to me at tankiso@tangikuu.tech for intriguing discussions or potential collaborations.

 <!---
 majortank/majortank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.